Field Station: Dinosaurs in New Jersey: Where Prehistoric Creatures Really Roam the Earth

 We weaved around the trail and encountered five dinosaurs before reaching a clearing where we saw a pterodactyl perched on top of a mountain!
 You can continue your dino-spotting journey to the left or veer off to the right for a snack or a show at the Outback Steakhouse Amphitheater.

 There are a number of shows and workshops.
-We attended two: Dinosaurs' Feast and Dinosaur Meet and Greet, which has been discontinued but there are a bunch of new offerings for 2013 including Dinosaurs Alive!
-3D.
+We attended two: Dinosaurs' Feast and Dinosaur Meet and Greet, which has been discontinued but there are a bunch of new offerings for 2014 including a Dino Whodunit and Dragons to Dinosaurs.
 It's best to arrive early as there is limited seating on the boulders and very little shade.
 Both shows had music and impressive dinosaurs—some were animatronic and others were large puppets with people inside of them.
-The T-rex one might not be the best choice for little ones—they are carnivores after all.
+The T.rex one might not be the best choice for little ones—they are carnivores after all.
 There is quite a bit of crowd participation and the hosts are very good at getting people excited.

-Field Station: Dinosaurs is home to more than 30 prehistoric creatures in all that range from huge dinos to baby T-rexes, which are too cute.
+Field Station: Dinosaurs is home to more than 30 prehistoric creatures that range from huge dinos like the 90-foot-long Argentinosaurus, the largest animatronic dinosaur ever made, to baby T.rexes, which are too cute.
+Scientists from the New Jersey State Museum have made sure that the attraction includes the latest discoveries in the field of paleontology.
 At the top of the mountain there is a station where you can seek shelter and play a Jeopardy-themed dinosaur game.
-The crest is also a great photo op with the T-rex and the New York City skyline in the background.
+The crest is also a great photo op with the T.rex and the New York City skyline in the background.
 It was quite hot on opening day but we found shade in various tents and pavilions.
 Since the park will be open daily during the summer, it's best to go early or late to avoid the crowds and the heat.

 Overall, we had a blast.
 The staff was very helpful and friendly.
 You're allowed to bring your own food (popcorn, water and soft drinks are also available for purchase) and there is a nice shady food pavilion with picnic tables where you can eat.
 There's a second set of portable toilets behind the pavilion.
 Although we loved pretty much everything about the park, we thought of two additions we'd like to see: a spray zone to cool off in and a dinosaur-themed playground.